vishalchovatiya/Linux-System-Programming/How program gets execute : Before & After main().md

 ## After `main()`

 - As seen clearly on above `__libc_start_main` piece of code, return value of main is passed to exit function.
-- This library function `exit` will call `_exit` which will call exit system call & our program terminates.
+- This library function `exit` will call some library helper functions, `_fini` destructor & `_exit` function which will call exit system call & our program terminates.
 ```
 void
 _exit (status)